clemsonciti/palmetto-documentation/docs/software/packages/lammps.md

 # to write the output to a file
 ~~~

-### LAAMPS with multiple GPUs
+### LAMMPS with multiple GPUs

-When using LAAMPS with multiple GPUs it is most efficient to have a number of mpi tasks that is equal or greater to the number of GPUs used.
+When using LAMMPS with multiple GPUs it is most efficient to have a number of mpi tasks that is equal or greater to the number of GPUs used.

 Requesting a single node with `ngpus = 2` requires at least 2 MPI tasks to utilize both GPUs.
 Setting `mpiprocs` to a number that is a factor of `ncpus` in the qsub command will accomplish this. <br>
 For instance the following request uses 4 GPUs in total by selecting 2 nodes with 2 GPUs each.